-On February 14, 2019, the Company entered into a securities purchase agreement with a certain accredited investor pursuant to which we sold 945,894 shares of Common Stock and warrants to purchase up to 945,894 shares of our Common Stock, or the registered warrants, to such investor (the "February 2019 Offering").
-The Company received \$1,757,552 in net proceeds from this offering.
-Each share of Common Stock was accompanied by a registered warrant to purchase one share of Common Stock at an exercise price of \$2.12.
-Each share of Common Stock and accompanying registered warrant were sold at a combined purchase price of \$2.12.
-The shares of Common Stock and registered warrants were purchased together and were issued separately and were immediately separable upon issuance.
-In a concurrent private placement, we also sold to the purchaser in the February 2019 Offering, unregistered warrants to purchase up to an additional 945,894 shares of our Common Stock.
+On February 19, 2019, the Company entered into a securities purchase agreement with a certain accredited investor pursuant to which we sold 945,894 shares of common stock and warrants to purchase up to 945,894 shares of our common stock, or the registered warrants, to such investor (the "February 2019 Offering").
+The Company received \$1,757,552 of net proceeds from this offering.
+Each share of common stock was accompanied by a registered warrant to purchase one share of common stock at an exercise price of \$2.12.
+Each share of common stock and accompanying registered warrant were sold at a combined purchase price of \$2.12.
+The shares of common stock and registered warrants were purchased together and were issued separately and were immediately separable upon issuance.
+In a concurrent private placement, we also sold to the purchaser in the February 2019 Offering, unregistered warrants to purchase up to 945,894 shares of our common stock.

-July Amendment, Waiver and Consent
+Amendment, Waiver and Consent